 PLATFORM

-The Platform operates as a non-profit organisation led by Daniel Casas Valle, Ivo Oliveira and Catarina Breia Dias.
-We work with various stakeholders, such as municipalities and other governmental organisations, mobility and planning consultancy offices, and other knowledge organisations.
+The Platform is a non-profit organisation led by Daniel Casas Valle, Ivo Oliveira, and Catarina Breia Dias.
+We collaborate with a wide range of partners, including municipalities and governmental bodies, mobility and planning consultancies, and academic and knowledge institutions.

 PROJECTS